dfireBird/dfirebird.github.io/src/content/about/about.md

 Hi!
 My name is Aadhish Sriram, but you can also call me by nickname, dfireBird.
 I'm a Software developer from India.
-I'm currently interning in [IBM](https://www.ibm.com/consulting) pursuing my Bachelor Engineering degree on Computer Science in SASTRA Deemed University.
+I'm currently interning in [IBM](https://www.ibm.com/consulting) and pursuing my Bachelor Engineering degree on Computer Science in SASTRA Deemed University.
 I love working on projects and learn more things.